How some tourists ruin photography for everyone

 Photo by Manuel Becker

-I am not sure, if this was always the case, but platforms like Instagram seem to motivate people to get as creative as possible about their photos, so that their images would stand out from the crowd.
-While I totally understand this behavior and like it from the perspective as a creative person, I see the other side of the coin more and more often and it feels like it’s getting worse and worse every year during my travels around the globe.
+I am not sure if this was always the case, but platforms like Instagram seem to motivate people to get as creative as possible about their photos so that their images would stand out from the crowd.
+While I totally understand this behavior and like it from the perspective of a creative person, I see the other side of the coin more and more often and it feels like it’s getting worse and worse every year during my travels around the globe.

 There are 2 very easy solutions to solve this problem for serious photographers: